 International Energy Agency (IEA)

 .
-Germany’s contribution to this initiative is funded by the Federal Ministry for Economic Affairs and Energy.
+Germany’s contribution to this initiative was funded by the Federal Ministry for Economic Affairs and Energy.
 The task of the Fraunhofer IBP researchers participating in this project was to generate real world data sets.
 "That sounds simpler than it actually is", says Kersken.
 "As well as obtaining high-quality sets of measurements, you also have to accurately record and document all the other conditions involved, for example the weather, the way in which the building was constructed, and any changes that occur, such as the position of the blinds."
 Fortunately Fraunhofer IBP has its outdoor test site near Munich where the so called

 are located.
 The two identical houses, which are designed in the style of a typical German single-family home, are equipped with extensive systems for taking measurements and monitoring and controlling the building systems.
 As well as making it easy to collect all the required data, the twin house set-up also made it possible to run different scenarios in the two identical houses to compare outcomes.
 Both of these points were a key prerequisite for this aspect of ANNEX 58.